 I John 2:15-17 Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him.
 For everything in the world – the cravings of sinful man, the lust of his eyes and the boasting of what he has and does – comes not from the Father but from the world.
 The world and its desires will pass away, but the man who does the will of God lives forever.

+Myth: Homeschoolers have no friends.
 TRUTH: I can’t believe I am even going to address this one, but here goes: YES WE HAVE FRIENDS!
 In fact, most traditional homeschoolers don’t get caught up in the drama and the social clique types of behaviors in society, although some do when thrown into those types of environments on a regular basis.
 That tends to be human nature, but most don’t.
 Since we are exposed to so many different settings, and since homeschoolers are a diverse group of people, we tend to have all sorts of friends.
 However, having lots of friends is not the goal in life.
 Lifelong, tight, close, true friends are the ones we look for.
 God places those in our lives and they are the ones who care about us, help and support us on our homeschooling journey, and have similar values.
 We hold each other accountable, pray for one another, and they are the first ones there to help in the time of need.
 Public school is a place to make friends, but it is not the place to spend time hanging out with your friends all day.
 School is for education.
 So we get together with our friends outside of our school day just like everyone else.
 I have to admit that we are just like everyone else in that we don’t feel like we spend enough time with our friends, but it’s not because we homeschool.
 It’s because we live life.

+Myth: Homeschooling is school textbook work at home.
 TRUTH: WRONG!Homeschooling is you as a parent being able to exercise your right to choose what your child is taught, how it’s taught, when it is taught.
 It is your right and responsibility to decide how they are influenced and who is shaping their character.
 We use a faith-based curriculum that shows God’s influence in every subject.
 God shouldn’t be compartmentalized, but should be integrated in all aspects of our lives.
 We teach a Biblical worldview.
 We also teach about other cultures and religions, but in the proper perspective so our children know what they believe, why they believe it, they receive education in apologetics.

 It’s about tailoring your child’s education to their learning style.
 It is not a one-size-fits-all education.
 I have four children and all four of them have different learning styles.
 They would not thrive or learn if I tried to push them into a box in which they do not fit.
 Textbook work is done in our home, but for most of us it is our least favorite, so we get to engage in lots of object lessons and hands-on activities wherein the children can actually experience what they are learning and not just read about it.
 This helps them understand and retain what they are learning.